Anubhavlysis/Hospitality-Revenue-Analysis-Dashboard/README.md

 * Dataset includes:

   * Booking data
-  * Revenue metrics
-  * Hotel properties
+  * Hotels data
-  * Room occupancy
+  * Room Details
-  * Time-based trends
+  * Bookings and other properties
 * Data was cleaned and modeled for analysis using Power BI

 ---